eoss-om-communitycalls/awesome-os-sustainability/README.md

 # awesome-os-sustainability

 Curated List of Awesome Resources for Sustaining Open Source Projects

-**Contributors:** Laura Ación,  Jasmine Baker, Oliver Beckstein, Robert Castelo, Karmen Condic-Jurkic, Beth Duckles, Jonah Duckles, Kate Hertweck, SherAaron Hurt, Fernando Pérez, Daniela Saderi, Reshama Shaikh, Dan Sholler, Stéfan van der Walt
+**Contributor (add your name if you've made a contribution):** Laura Ación,  Jasmine Baker, Oliver Beckstein, Robert Castelo, Karmen Condic-Jurkic, Beth Duckles, Jonah Duckles, Kate Hertweck, SherAaron Hurt, Fernando Pérez, Daniela Saderi, Reshama Shaikh, Dan Sholler, Stéfan van der Walt

 Based on discussions in this community call, we found that sustainability challenges and sustainability strategies differ at various stages of open source and open science project evolution.
 This resource is an attempt to gather together awesome resources that can help project leaders as they navigate these stages.